 Challenges and Areas for Improvement

 Despite the progress made, the panel acknowledged several ongoing challenges in implementing secure data environments across the UK.
 One of the main issues is the varying levels of digital maturity across healthcare organisations.
 Some regions have well-established electronic health records systems, while others are still heavily reliant on paper-based records.
-This inconsistency makes it difficult to standardise data collection and ensure that all healthcare organisations can contribute effectively to the SDE.
+This inconsistency makes it difficult to standardise data and ensure that all healthcare organisations can contribute effectively to the SDE.

-The Future of the SDE Programme
+The Future of the NHS Research SDE Network

 Join the Community